-School Safety Resolution
+School Safety Resolution 2021-09

-WHEREAS enhancing physical security of school facilities and improving incident response are priorities; and
+WHEREAS enhancing the physical security of school facilities and improving incident response are priorities while hardening (layered security) and making each classroom and our schools a protected space; and

-WHEREAS school emergency systems should be required and enable interoperable video, voice and data communications among schools, first responders and other vested stakeholders; and
+WHEREAS efforts to priorities and enhance immediate notifications directly to emergency public service access points (E911); and school emergency systems through interoperable video, voice and data communications among schools, first responders and other vested stakeholders; and

-WHEREAS law enforcement response can be greatly enhanced to mitigate serious bodily injuries and loss of life; and
+WHEREAS by implementing these technologies, students are better protected in the event of an active shooter event; and law enforcement response can be greatly enhanced to mitigate serious bodily injuries and loss of life; and

 WHEREAS this strategy calls for an increase in the number of highly trained School Resource Officers with a committed purpose to law enforcement and security; and